-Essays are graded on a 25-point scale; responses on a 5-point scale.
-NOTE: unfortunately, when you get a grade for your response, it'll read something like 4 or 5 "out of 25."
+Unfortunately, when you get a grade for your response, it'll read something like 4 or 5 "out of 25."
 Don't come unglued.
 It's really out of 5.
 Vista won't let me pool essays and responses with different "out of \\" numbers.
 Instead, even response grades say, "Out of 25."
 Please bear with me.